Shetland Winter Wildlife Weekends

 - Each itinerary can be tailored to individual requirements on request

-Throughout the months from November through to March we are offering a new ‘Winter Wildlife Weekend’ package which is run on a bespoke/tailored format best suited for couples or families looking for a unique winter break with a difference, based with exclusive occupancy on a self catering basis in our beautiful Shetland Nature Lodge.
+Throughout the months from November through to March we are offering a new ‘Winter Wildlife Weekend’ package which is run on a bespoke/tailored format best suited for couples or families looking for a unique winter break with a difference.
 Over the weekend we target the very best of Shetlands winter wildlife, with a particular focus on our speciality, Otters!
 We will also target species such as Long-tailed Duck, Mountain Hare and many more.
-In the evenings you can relax in the luxury of fabulous Shetland Nature Lodge by the fire.

 Indeed a Shetland winter might not be for the faint-hearted, with short days, long dark nights and the occasional wild storm.
 Nevertheless, for the brave and more adventurous visitor, Shetland can be a truly inspirational place during the colder months of winter.
 Not only is the landscape fantastically and often dramatically transformed by the weather and low winter light, there is a whole wealth of wildlife to enjoy; because, no matter what the weather, for them life goes on.